Metropole, Jakarta: History

-The architect of Metropole Cinema was Liauw Goan Seng, but was often mistaken to be Johannes Martinus Groenewegen, which is actually the architect of other cinema in Jakarta, Menteng Cinema (1950), which was demolished in 1988 in the area where the Menteng Huis shopping complex stands now.
+The architect of Metropole Cinema was Liauw Goan Seng, but was often mistaken to be Johannes Martinus Groenewegen, which is actually the architect of another cinema in Jakarta, Menteng Cinema (1950), which was demolished in 1988 in the area where the Menteng Huis shopping complex stands now.
 Metropole was constructed in 1932 and given the name Bioscoop Metropool in Dutch.
 Megaria primarily screened films released by Metro-Goldwyn-Mayer.
 The first movie shown during its opening in April 1951 was Annie Get Your Gun starring Betty Hutton.

 Early 1950s saw the resurgence of Indonesian film industry.
 The Metropole played a key role in boosting local film industry in competing with cinemas who generally preferred Hollywood films.
-In 1954, Usmar Ismail's film, Krisis, was shown in the Metropole and was a great success that it played for four weeks.
+In 1954, Usmar Ismail's film, Krisis, was shown in the Metropole and the film was a great success that it played for four weeks.

 It was one of the theaters that screened films during the first Indonesian Film Festival in 1955 and was a supporting theater when the city hosted the 16th Asia Pacific Film Festival in 1970.

 Around 1960, the cinema's name was changed to Megaria during the presidency of Sukarno, who carried out an anti-Western policy and thought that the word metropole was too foreign.

 In 1984, the Kartika Chandra theater became the city's first cinema to apply the cineplex concept of having multiple theater screens.
 Megaria followed suit in 1986 and added a second screening space behind the already existing one.
-Despite this change, the theater did not enjoy the same success as Kartika Chandra and forced it to bankruptcy.
+Despite this change, the theater did not enjoy the same success as Kartika Chandra and it was forced into bankruptcy.
 The complex would soon be absorbed into the emerging 21 Cineplex theater network, managed by the company Subentra.
 Megaria officially became part of the network in April 1989 and was renamed Metropole 21.
 The 21 Cineplex subsequently dissected the main large screening hall into three separate cineplex by removing the balcony seats of the original theatre — making Metropole 21 as a cineplex with 4 screening rooms; 3 in the main building, and the 4th one is in separate building behind the secondary building.
 The main stairs which leads to the second floor lobby, which originally leads to the demolished balcony seats, was repurposed as a videogame arcade, and later repurposed as the cinema's office.
 Its name later changed back to Megaria 21.

 The governor of Jakarta declared the Megaria building as an architectural heritage site in 1993.
 Proximity of its location to offices of the three dominant parties during the New Order—the Indonesian Democratic Party (PDI), the United Development Party (PPP), and the Functional Groups (Golkar)—made Megaria a popular gathering location for students during the Reform movement in the late 1990s.